ardentperf/cnpg-playground/lab/README.md

 bash lab/install.sh
 ```

-Installation time tends to run around 10-15 minutes.
+*Installation time tends to run around 10-15 minutes.
 When the script completes, it will reboot the server.
 After the reboot, you
-can connect with either SSH or RDP and all terminals will automatically use a
+can connect with Remote Desktop.*
-`nix` devshell to enter an environment with tools for learning and exploring.

 ## ☁️ Cost estimate for using the cloud (US Dollars)